54th BEB, 173rd Airborne Brigade conducts Exercise Full Tang 22

-U.S. Army paratroopers with 54th Brigade Engineer Battalion, 173rd Airborne Brigade conduct urban breach training during exercise Full Tang 22 at the 7th Army Training Command's Grafenwoehr Training Area, Germany, Jan.
-25, 2022.
+U.S. Army paratroopers with 54th Brigade Engineer Battalion, 173rd Airborne Brigade conduct claymore mine training during exercise Full Tang 22 at the 7th Army Training Command's Grafenwoehr Training Area, Germany, Jan.
+26, 2022.
 The 173rd AB is the U.S. Army Contingency Response Force in Europe, capable of projecting ready forces anywhere in the U.S. European, Africa or Central Commands' areas of responsibility.
-(U.S. Army photo by Gertrud Zach)
+(U.S. Army video by Gertrud Zach)

 |Date Taken: